lazara5/elox/README.md

-slox
+eLox
 ====

-slox is a scripting language initially based on the Lox language as implemented in the Crafting Interpreters book by Bob Nystrom.
+eLox is a scripting language initially based on the Lox language as implemented in the Crafting Interpreters book by Bob Nystrom.

 Differences from Lox
 --------------------